Sheriff’s office, police departments report recent arrests

-The Barrow County Sheriff’s Office and the Statham and Winder police departments reported the following recent arrests:
+The following recent arrests were reported by the Barrow County Sheriff’s Office and the Auburn, Braselton, Statham and Winder police departments:

+•Patrick Hilton Edwards, 32, 900 Dogwood Trail, Winder — simple battery and felony probation violation.

 BCSO